Understanding Financial Stress and Its Impact on Women's Mental Health

 Providing access to periods of rest and rejuvenation

-Money does not guarantee happiness—but it creates choice.
-And choice is foundational to mental health
+Money does not guarantee happiness, but it creates choice.
+And choice is foundational to mental health.

-Financial Coaching as a Powerful Companion to Therapy
+Financial Coaching: A Powerful Companion to Therapy

+Women do not need to be in therapy to benefit from financial coaching.
+Financial coaching is valuable on its own.
 However, for women healing from years of financial trauma and money anxiety, the combination of therapy and financial coaching often creates the most rapid and lasting change.

 Here’s why this combination works so well.